 With some reservations, reviewers are quite positive about the driving experience in the BMW X3.

 Handling in the 2009 BMW X3 is almost universally praised.
-A key feature in the 2009 X3 is the new xDrive system that is closely teamed with the X3's traction and stability control.
-Motor Trend observes, "Quicker in response to traction issues, it also offers, for the first time in a BMW sport/ute, Dynamic Traction Control that allows the driver to choose a higher threshold of wheelslip before the electronics kick in."
-"Power is sent to all four wheels through an all-wheel-drive system" on this BMW 2009 model, says Edmunds.
+A key feature in the 2009 X3 is an all-wheel-drive system closely connected to the X3's stability and traction control.
+Motor Trend says the system "allows the driver to choose a higher threshold of wheelslip."

-Cars.com finds that "the X3's brakes are surefooted at their limits, though the pedal is on the grabby side."
-Edmunds, meanwhile, proclaims that the 2009 BMW X3's "brakes are strong and resistant to fade."
+Cars.com calls the brakes "surefooted at their limits", though it finds the brake pedal feel "is on the grabby side."
+Edmunds, meanwhile, proclaims that the 2009 BMW X3 has "strong" brakes.